Boosting Fast Adversarial Training with Learnable Adversarial Initialization: Conclusion

 \begin{IEEEbiography} [{ }] {Jue Wang} received the B.E. and M.Sc. degrees from the Department of Automation, Tsinghua University, Beijing, China, and the Ph.D. degree in Electrical Engineering from the University of Washington in Seattle WA, USA.
 He is currently the Director of the Visual Computing Center at Tecent AI Lab.
 He was Senior Director at Megvii Research from 2017 to 2020.
 He was Principle Research Scientist at Adobe Research from 2007 to 2017.
 He has published more than 140 peer-reviewed research articles in the areas of Computer Vision, Computer Graphics and HCI, and holds more than 60 international patents.
 He was a co-organizer for IEEE International Conference on Multimedia and Expo 2016 and IEEE International Conference on Computational Photography 2012.
 He is Associated Editor for IEEE Transactions on Pattern Analysis and Machine Intelligence (T-PAMI), The Visual Computer and International Journal of Computer Games Technology.
 He was the recipient of the Microsoft Research Fellowship and the Yang Research Award of the University of Washington in 2006.
 He is a senior member of IEEE and ACM. \end{IEEEbiography}

 \begin{IEEEbiography} [{ }] {Xiaochun Cao}(SM'14) received the B.S. and M.S. degrees in computer science from Beihang University, Beijing, China, and the Ph.D. degree in computer science from the University of Central Florida, Orlando, FL, USA.
 After graduation, he spent about three years at ObjectVideo Inc. as a Research Scientist.
-From 2008 to 2012, he was a Professor with Tianjin University, Tianjin, China.
-He is currently a Professor with the Institute of Information Engineering, Chinese Academy of Sciences, Beijing, China.
+He is with School of Cyber Science and Technology, Shenzhen Campus, Sun Yat-sen University, Shenzhen 518107, P.R.
+China.
 He has authored and coauthored more than 100 journal and conference papers.
 Prof. Cao is a Fellow of the IET.
 He is on the Editorial Boards of the IEEE Transactions on Image Processing, IEEE Transactions on Multimedia, IEEE Transactions on Circuits and Systems for Video Technology.
 His dissertation was nominated for the University of Central Florida's university-level Outstanding Dissertation Award.
 In 2004 and 2010, he was the recipient of the Piero Zamperoni Best Student Paper Award at the International Conference on Pattern Recognition. \end{IEEEbiography}